 - His low set tail.
 The tail should be set and carried as an extension of the topline rather than being set high set tail like the Scotty or the Sealyham.
-The undocked tail should be strong and naturally not too long, and can be carried in a sabre shape.
+The undocked tail should be strong but not too long to be carried in a sabre shape.

 Cesky Puppy (Grey-Blue)

 The hindquarters and strong and muscular with well arched deep feet with strong nails, the hind feet being smaller that the front.
 His light, free lively movement indicates drive from his strong loins with the forelegs moving straight and perfectly free of the sides.